AAC commish 'vigorously' opposed to P5 protection in CFP - WHIZ News

 Expansion talks have slowed in recent months as some commissioners have expressed concerns about a 12-team model that was unveiled in June and suggested the group reconsider going to eight.

-There are myriad obstacles to eight that would make it nearly impossible to gain the unanimous consensus needed for expansion to move forward.
+There are myriad obstacles to eight that would make it nearly impossible to gain the support needed.
 There was hope in the summer that the proposed 12-team model could be agreed upon and implemented by the 2024 season.

 That could still be the case, but the clock is ticking.
 The next scheduled meeting with the management committee is Dec.
 1 in Dallas.
 If the commissioners can at least get consensus on the number of teams in a new format, they can make a recommendation to the university presidents and chancellors who make up the oversight committee in early January.